apple5775/BrainGames-1/README.md

 [crazy markup syntax](https://help.github.com/articles/basic-writing-and-formatting-syntax/) for their README, so you might want to check it out.

+## Matchsticks update

+I wrote the gen stip code, and it is functional now.
+I found 7 sticks to be the upper bound, and 8 leads to games only with 0 squares, which is bad.
+So, I remade the stip upper bound and it is all working.
+Yay!
+Now, we have to write the win/lose stuff.

 ## Pushing

 The commands are pretty easy.
 Heres a table: